Antimalware protection in Exchange Server

 How do I submit known malware, suspicious files, or false positives to Microsoft?

-Save a copy of the message and upload the message to the Windows Defender Security Intelligence (WDSI) website so we can examine it.
+Save a copy of the message and upload the message to the Microsoft Security Intelligence website so we can examine it.

 If the sample contains malware, we'll take corrective action to prevent the virus from going undetected. if the sample is clean, we'll take corrective action to prevent the file from being detected as malware.